republicofmakers/HW-KICAD-MCU-STM32-External-ADC-DAC/README.md

 # With this project you can learn how to design:
 * Switching voltage regulator and Low-dropout regulator
 * STM32 MCU that using USB & SPI interface
-* ADC / DAC intergration
+* ADC / DAC integration
-* A kalman filter for noise
+* Creating kalman filter for noise
-* Also how to isolate the part with PCB cutouts.
+* Also how to isolate the part with PCB cutouts for noise

 NOTE:If you are an employer , you can check out my skills...